hadacnot/theqrl.org/_docs/mining/windows.md

 * * *

-## Windows Subsystem for Linux QRL Install
+## WSL - QRL Install

 The procedure to installing the qrl full node in WSL is the exact same as it is in ubuntu or mac osx.
-For full documentationa and how to please see the guide located at [Linux Full Node](/docs/mining/linux).
+For full documentation and how-to please see the guide located at [Linux Full Node](/docs/mining/linux).

 Once you have the WSL system setup and running ubuntu proceed to the linux guide and begin running the full node.